hanan-collab/tk-kowan-SecureNote/README.md

 - Does not use any JavaScript framework (e.g., React, Vue)
 - Relies on **simple client-side routing**
 - Communicates directly with the backend through a **REST API (Amazon API Gateway)**
+- `utils/encryption.js` implements client-side encryption to ensure that note contents are encrypted prior to transmission to the backend API.

 This approach was chosen to:
 - Simplify the deployment process